 Get a COVID-19 digital certificate

-Once you are fully vaccinated, you can get a vaccination certificate.
+You can get a vaccination certificate after you have completed your primary course of COVID-19 vaccination.
 It can take about 2 weeks after your second dose to become available.

 Serious or allergic reactions to vaccines are very rare.
 They usually occur within 15 minutes of receiving a vaccine.